Nebelmischling/LumiaExpansionPacks/Guides/LoomGuide.md

 In the advanced formatting tab (The A up top to the right of the API icon), you'll find that most of it is grayed out since most of these options are for text completion.
 However we still have a few important sections here.

+-- Insert screenshot of button for advanced formatting --

 To the lower left are three checkboxes under the context formatting section.
 These are user preference except for Trim Incomplete Sentences, you'll want this one UNCHECKED, or it can break loom tags and formatting.

+-- Insert screenshot of context formatting --

 On the lower right is the Reasoning formatting section.